Tobermorey: History

 Cattle belonging to Robert Anderson have been grazing on the lands since 1910.
 Anderson, who was previously a shopkeeper at Urandangie, moved to the area in 1913 to establish Tobermorey.

 Severe bushfires hit the area in 1952 and by 1954 the property was in the grip of drought, with the Andersons preparing to ship their breeding stock from the property.
 The Anderson family sold the property in the 1980s.

 In 2009 the property was owned by Sterling Buntine, who had placed it up for auction; it was passed in at A$11 million.
 By 2011 Tobermorey had been sold along with Linda Downs for A$17.5 million.
-The current owners of the property are John and Bill Speed and their families.
+The current owners of the property are John and Margaret Speed.